pamelon/Azure-ALK/Classes/Class-05.04/Class-05.04.md

 # Exercise

-Exercise: Create a Virtual Network and Secure Access to a Virtual Machine in Azure
+Exercise: Create a Virtual Network and Secure Access to a Virtual Machine in Azure:

 Step 1: Create a Resource Group